 Cream of tartar gives a super soft texture to playdough recipes.
 Scientifically, cream of tartar is an acid, which means it stabilizes recipes like meringue or makes playdough last longer.

-Ingredients
+Ingredients and Substitutions

 The ingredients you need to make the best playdough recipe with cream of tartar are basic pantry ingredients you probably have at home.
 I listed below my tips on how to choose them, for the full recipe jump to the recipe at the bottom of this post: